 - 1 tablespoon McCormick Pure Vanilla Extract

-- Preheat oven to 350°F. Beat cake mix, sour cream, water, cocoa powder, oil, food color, eggs and vanilla in large bowl with electric mixer on low speed just until moistened, scraping sides of bowl frequently.
-Beat on medium speed 2 minutes.
+- Set 350°F. Add sour cream, cake mix, water, cocoa powder, food color, oil, eggs and vanilla in a bowl with electric mixer with low speed just until moistened, scraping sides of bowl frequently.

 - Bake 20 minutes or until toothpick inserted in center comes out clean.
 Cool in pan 10 minutes.
 Remove from pans; cool completely on wire rack.